felixjff/WebDataProcessing/README.md

 Finally, the matched entities are written out to stdout, as well as to a file called final-output.tsv in the same folder as the run.sh script is located.

 # Running Instructions:
-- Bash Run run.sh warc-file-name > output-file-name
+- Bash Run: run.sh warc-file-name > output-file-name